 Maritime cases may be filed in either state court or federal court; there are advantages and disadvantages to each.
 One major advantage to filing in federal court is that there is no minimum claim amount—state courts may require the case to exceed $75,000 before they will accept it.
 However, a federal maritime case does not carry the advantage of trial by a jury of peers.
 The case will be heard and decided upon only by a judge.
 This may or may not be an advantage, depending on the nature and details of your case.

 Broadly, the laws surrounding maritime cases are a complex web of federal regulations and supplemental rules, with state laws that may fill in the gaps in situations not covered by federal law.
 In these situations, even if the case is filed in federal court, the court may defer to state laws, meaning South Carolina maritime laws will also be used.
 For example, South Carolina law prohibits passing within 50 feet of any vessel that’s flying a flag that indicates a diver is in the water.
 Federal law has nothing to say about this situation, so the court will use South Carolina laws in this case.
 A personal injury lawyer who specializes in maritime cases will need to know the details of many federal, state, and possibly even local laws in order for your case to succeed.

 Whether your injury case falls under federal maritime law or state tort law, you need to have an experienced lawyer by your side.
-For an attorney who understands the complexities of maritime law, please call the Law Offices of Kenneth E. Berger today, at 843-800-0911.
+For an injury attorney who understands the complexities of maritime law, please call the Law Offices of Kenneth E. Berger today, at 843-800-0911 or you can start a live chat with our team 24/7.
 We serve clients from all across the state of South Carolina, including the Beaufort, Charleston, Hilton Head Island, and Myrtle Beach areas.